mschulz/openbeacon-reader/README.md

 ##nRF24L01+ Support
 This is a copy of an earlier (and looks to be incompatible) version of the library code by Antti Kupila on Github [nRF24] (https://github.com/akupila/NRF24)

+##MQTT Publish/Subscribe Client
+The library to support this is available at [knolleary's Github site] (https://github.com/knolleary/pubsubclient).

+##Contact
 If you have problems building this, let me know and I'll update this area with any fixes needed.

 Mark Schulz